unturned-info/unturned-3-knowledgebase/docs/Server Hosting/ServerHosting.md

 All multiplayer servers are hosted using the Unturned Dedicated Server tool, which is installed and updated through Valve's [SteamCMD](https://developer.valvesoftware.com/wiki/SteamCMD) tool.

 ???+ Tip "Windows Server Hosting Tutorial Video"
-    A video created by nelson that covers the basics of a windows server setup using the dedicated.
+    A video created by nelson that covers the basics of a windows server setup using the dedicated server app.
     The video does not cover Linux based hosting or [**Port Forwarding**](docs/../PortForwarding.md) which is *required* for internet accessible servers.
     <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/8axVrnSLlx4" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>